mschutze/bapps/README.md

 **Description:**

 This batch scripts runs SPM8 preprocessing routines on pre-aligned nifti PET images in a folder.
-The reoutines are normalization, segmentation, creating a grey matter mask using segmented images, smoothing and global signal correction.
+The reoutines are normalization, segmentation, creating a grey matter mask using segmented images, smoothing, global signal correction and image scaling (usually downscaling).

 **How to use:**